No. 1 BeltonGrantham, Lincolnshire

 About No. 1 Belton, LincolnshireA pretty, detached cottage in Belton village, with the whole of the majestic Belton estate on your doorstep waiting to be explored.

 This gorgeous Grade II-listed country retreat in the Lincolnshire countryside is the perfect bolthole for families and friends, sitting in the village of Belton, overlooking the orangery.
-You’ll all love the out-of-hours access to the extensive grounds of Belton which will become your playground after the other visitors have gone home.

 You might recognise this cottage from its role in the BBC adaptation of the children’s novel Moondial, where it became Aunt Mary’s house.
 Originally built in 1896 for the Clerk of Works on the Belton estate, today you’ll find a contemporary, welcoming take on traditional English country house style, that’s surrounded by lush green lawns.
 Open the front door and you’ll love the stylish and comfortable decor that runs throughout with a subtle nod to the past.
 There’s a pretty kitchen off the dining room downstairs, along with the sitting room and shower room.
 Upstairs are the three bedrooms and family bathroom with a grand roll top bath and separate shower.
 When you’re not exploring the vast estate, take a leisurely breakfast in the cottage garden, and soak up the views over the village church and the Belton orangery.